lucasktlee/posts/drafts/limited-partners.md

         <li id="fn04">The <abbr>SEC</abbr> has defined “investments” as securities and assets held for investment purposes that in the <abbr>SEC</abbr>’s view demonstrate a significant degree of investment sophistication and experience, such that the investor can be deemed to have be well-informed about the risks of investing in unregulated investment funds. <a href="#fref04">&#8593;</a></li>
         <li id="fn05">Indeed, when I was at <a href="http://www.partnersgroup.com/">Partners Group</a>, one of my early projects (2008 – 2009) involved expanding the firm’s database of private placement laws and providing guidance to the firm’s fundraising professionals, a project that required me to work with legal counsel in around thirty countries where the firm was actively fundraising. <a href="#fref05">&#8593;</a></li>
         <li id="fn06">Nothing says “I have faith in you” better than a commitment to give you capital to invest.
 Skin in the game, to quote the excellent Nassim Nicholas Taleb. <a href="#fref06">&#8593;</a></li>
+        <li id="fn07">This rule, first developed in <cite>Harvard College v.
+Armory</cite>, required trustees of a trust, when investing the assets of the trust, <q>to observe how men of prudence, discretion and intelligence manage their own affairs, not in regard to speculation, but in regard to the permanent disposition of their funds, considering the probable income, as well as the probable safety of the capital to be invested.</q> <a href="#fref07">&#8593;</a></li>
     </ol>
 </div>